 Develop a Clear Agenda

-Celebrity matchmaker and relationship expert Carmelia Ray agrees.
+Ray, a celebrity matchmaker and relationship expert, agrees.
 "Establish your deal breakers and don't compromise important values just to impress someone you like," she says.
 "Don't beat around the bush long-term—been there, done that."

 Manage Your Social Media Expectations

 Once things are established, ask your date before posting a photo of the two of you together.
-And Dr. Durvasula advises against making a big deal out of it or try to post too soon, as it may make the other person uncomfortable.
+Durvasula advises against making a big deal out of it or trying to post too soon, as it may make the other person uncomfortable.

 Accept Scheduling Conflicts

-Most people over 40 have many responsibilities that require more planning.
+Many people over 40 have many responsibilities that require more planning.
 Tuesday night dates that stretch into the wee hours may not work on a regular basis as fatigue can set in.
-Dr. Durvasula adds, "Not to say that you need to get the blue plate special and call it a night at 7 pm, but you are also no longer able to just skip morning classes after a first date."
-Plus, parents have to balance childcare responsibilities, "which could get tricky because it means a lot less time for dating and less alone time," Dr. Campbell chimes in.
+"Not to say that you need to get the blue plate special and call it a night at 7 p.m., but you are also no longer able to just skip morning classes after a first date," says Durvasula.

 Don't try to read between the lines if your date has to reschedule or call it early.
 It's often because of their personal responsibilities, so be understanding, and you're likely to receive the same kind of understanding from them.